lmiller1990/cypress-react-template/README.md

 ![](https://raw.githubusercontent.com/lmiller1990/cypress-react-template/master/cy-react.png)

+Try making a change - the tests will re-run instantly.
+You not only immediately know if the test passed or failed, but be able to visually inspect and debug any changes.

 You can run all the specs with `yarn cypress run-ct`.
 This is useful for executing all the specs in a CI environment, or one last check before you commit and push your code!

 ## Discussion